saboooor/saboooor/GUIDE_ArchLinuxInstallation.md

 Dual-booting will be added to this guide soon, so unless you can interpret this guide to dual-boot like I personally did, this isn't recommended for dual-boot

+This guide will be updated to also use BTRFS, until then, this will use ext4.

 Back up your stuff, unless you're like me and don't care much about your data.

 You can use this guide freely as a base for a guide of your own to do other setup options (such as a Dual Boot version), if you give me and Nuno proper credits.<br>